 Milnathort received unwanted publicity in 2006 when the Back Burn, which flows through it, burst its banks after heavy rain and flooded the village.
 A major flood prevention scheme was put in place, but this proved unequal to the task and there has been more flooding since.
 Further measures are being put in place to prevent future flooding.

 There are a number of theories about the origin of the name of Milnathort.
 The name first appears to have been used in that exact form in the early 1800s.
 The most straightforward explanation is that it was a simple corruption of Mills of Forth, which found use on some early maps: though this is complicated by our being unable to find any trace of the "Forth Burn", which the name is said to come from, on any map.
 It is also complicated by a reference in a charter dated 1411 to the Eapi de Elnathorte, which is usually translated as the "Stone of Milnathort" and seems to refer to a boundary stone found in the area.
-This would suggest Mills of Forth might actually be the corruption of Elnathorte, whose origins remain unresolved.
+This would suggest Mills of Forth might itself be a corruption of Elnathorte, whose origins remain unresolved.

 Visitor InformationView Location on Map